-Message ID Hexadecimal/ Decimal Severity Message Recommended Resolution 0x0007/7 Warning A memory allocation failure occurred during driver load.
+Message ID Hexadecimal/ Decimal Severity Message Recommended Resolution 0x0015/21 Warning Firmware version does not match driver version.
+The firmware version and driver must match.
+This is a warning message, but Broadcom recommends that you reinstall matching versions of the firmware and driver.
+0x0014/20 Error Failed to read registry configuration.
+The registry is corrupted.
+Reinstall the driver or the operating system.
+0x0013/19 Error Resource conflict.
+The operating system failed to allocate resources for the device.
+Check low memory conditions and operating system hardware resource conflicts.
+0x0012/18 Error Failed to enable bus mastering.
+Verify that the BIOS allows bus mastering and that no resource conflicts exist.
+0x0011/17 Error The driver is incompatible with the device.
+The driver is loaded on the incorrect hardware device.
+Verify that the correct driver is installed.
+0x0010/16 Warning The network driver was reset.
+This message may indicate a system hang or hardware issue.
+Verify that other system devices are working properly.
+0x000c/12 Informational The Ethernet link is down.
+This message is informational.
+0x000b/11 Informational The Ethernet link is up.
+This message is informational.
+0x000a/10 Error The network device detected an error.
+A hardware error occurred.
+Verify that the firmware image is not corrupted.
+Contact Broadcom Technical Support.
+0x0009/9 Error Failed to register interrupt service routine.
+This message indicates an NDIS error.
+Verify that hardware resource conflicts do not exist.
+0x0008/8 Error Failed to get TCP offload handlers.
+This message indicates an NDIS error.
+Verify that the NDIS version is valid for the driver.
+0x0007/7 Warning A memory allocation failure occurred during driver load.
 Performance may be reduced.
 This warning occurred due to a failed memory allocation.
 Check low memory conditions.
 Use a smaller MTU to reduce driver memory requirements.
 0x0006/6 Error Driver load failed due to memory allocation failure This failure occurred due to a failed memory allocation in the driver.
 Check low memory conditions.
 0x0005/5 Error Failed to register scatter gather DMA.
 This failure occurred due to a failed memory allocation in the operating system.
 Check low memory conditions.
 0x0004/4 Error Failed to map device registers.
 This failure occurred due to a failed memory allocation in the operating system.
 Check low memory conditions.
 0x0003/3 Error Unsupported medium.
-This is an internal NDIS error.
+This message indicates an internal NDIS error.
 Check the operating system installation.
 0x0002/2 Error The network driver initialization failed.
-This may be a firmware driver mismatch or corrupt installation.
+This error may be a firmware driver mismatch or corrupt installation.
 Check the firmware version, reinstall the firmware and try again.
-This may also indicate a hardware issue.
+This message may also indicate a hardware issue.
 0x0001/1 Informational The driver successfully loaded.
 This message is informational and indicates successful loading of the device driver.